nichollsh/InstellCa/README.md

       planetary radius, effective temperature:23
       planetary radius, semi-major axis:24
       effective temperature, semi-major axis:34
-    • The code also asks the user for choosing the type of limb darkening law to used for the instellation calculation.
-If the user chooses the Claret(2000) non-linear law, the code automatically computes these coefficients using pre-existing data.
-In case the pre-existing data is insufficient, the user is asked to enter all the coefficients.For linear and quadratic laws, the user needs to input the bolometric coefficients.

     • For highly eccentric orbits(e>0.3) the code computes an annual mean of instellation over one complete orbit.
     • As an output, the code generates a plot of Instellation vs. latitude and saves it according to a user-defined filename.
-There is also an option to display the zenith angle vs latitude plot depending on user preferences.